guilhermelff/guilhermelff/README.md

 - 🔭 I’m currently working on personal projects, such as a sports betting web app and a mobile chat app
 - 🌱 I’m currently coding projects in Java, Python and C#.
-Using AWS services.
+Using AWS services and Kubernetes.

 - 📫 How to reach me: contatoguilhermelff@gmail.com , whatsapp +5521981123297